jtisqo/budget/README.md

 jbudget
 =======

-a simple all to help manage budgets
+A SIMPLE js app to help manage budgets.